Imperial Topaz GEMSTONES

 Less often, imperial topaz is defined as intensely saturated yellow to orange, or even pink gemstones.
 In all of these varieties, it's the presence of trace amounts of chromium that provide imperial topaz its stunning and unique hues.

 Topaz gems are popular not only for their variety of color but also their extreme clarity.
 Topaz jewelry rarely shows eye-visible inclusions.
 When they are present, magnification is typically required to view them.

 Imperial Topaz in Jewelry

-A very hard gem, topaz ranks eight on the Mohs scale of hardness.
+A very hard gem, topaz ranks eight on the Mohs scale of hardness in type 1 / type 2 category.
 In fact, it is the definitive gem for this category, placing it below the corundum ruby and sapphire who represent rank nine, and diamond, which defines ten – the top of the scale.
 The hardness of imperial topaz means that it is nicely resistant to scratches and abrasions.

 On the other hand, topaz has a tendency to cleave.
 This means that the stone can chip or break if struck at the correct angle.
 Imperial topaz has a perfect cleavage ranking, which means that it is the easiest to split.
 Well aware of this, cutters frequently orient the gem so that its cleavage plane is angled away from areas that are likely to come in contact with surfaces during wear.
 This helps protect it against potential breaks.

 Imperial topaz is perfectly safe to wear in jewelry and can be found in all sorts of intriguing pieces.
 It's easy to care for, and only needs occasional scrubbing with lukewarm water, a soft bristle brush, and mild dish washing soap to keep it clean.
 Rinse with cool water.
 Dry with a soft, clean cloth.
 Due to its known cleavage, don't use ultrasonic or steam cleaners.
 They can cause irreversible damage to the stone.